 Presentation of Intrum Justitia's variable salary to company management and share-based incentive programs in accordance with 10.3 of the Swedish Code of Corporate Governance.

 At Intrum Justitia, we depend on our people to deliver on our ambitious goals in challenging environments.
-The objective of our reward philosophy is to ensure that our employees are rewarded for valuable contributions to our Company.
-It also drives and promotes the behaviors and performance that best support our business strategy and ensures that we are able to attract the key talent we need to be successful.
+The objective of our remuneration philosophy is to ensure that our employees are rewarded for valuable contributions to our company.
+It also drives and promotes the behaviors and performances that best support our business strategy and ensures that we are able to attract the key talent we need to be successful.

 Remuneration in Intrum Justitia should reflect individual competence, responsibility and performance, and it should be competitive in comparison to that of similar companies within similar industries in the relevant geography.
-To ensure that we drive the right behaviors and focus our efforts in the right areas, performance is measured against goals that are closely linked to our business strategy and our four core values.
+To ensure that we drive the right behaviours and focus our efforts in the right areas, performance is measured against goals that are closely linked to our business strategy and core values.

-Our short term incentive rewards the achievement of primarily financial business goals and drives short term performance, and hence it is set for one year at a time.
+Our short-term incentive program rewards the achievement of primarily financial business goals and drives short term performance, and hence it is set for one year at a time.
 The metrics are individually decided for each senior executive, in order to reflect the business strategy and our key focus areas.
-Financial metrics reflect business goals and enterprise value creation.
+The evaluation metrics reflect business goals and enterprise value creation.
 In addition, the short term incentive allows for our total remuneration costs to vary based on both business and individual performance.

-Our long term incentive aligns the interests and perspectives of our senior executives with those of our shareholders and creates a close commitment to the Company.
-It rewards long term value creation over a period of 3 years, and lets our senior executives share in the success of the business.
+Our long-term incentive program aligns the interests and perspectives of our senior executives with those of our shareholders and creates a close commitment to the Company.
+It rewards long-term value creation over a period of three years, and lets our senior executives share the success of the business.
 As we believe it to be the best indicator of our Company’s long term success, we generally use growth in Earnings Per Share (EPS) as the measurement of value created.
-Similarly to the short term incentive, it also allows for our total remuneration costs to vary based on business performance.
+Similarly to the short-term incentive program, it also allows for our total remuneration costs to vary based on business performance.

-2015 is the first year that the shareholding guidelines have been in effect, and each senior executive has been given an amount of time (to be individually agreed) to build up their shareholdings.
+The shareholding guidelines were introduced in 2015, and each senior executive has been given an amount of time (to be individually agreed) to build up his/hers shareholding.

-In case of termination of employment by Intrum Justitia, severance payments (if any) will not exceed 12 months’ base salary.
+In case of termination of employment by Intrum Justitia, severance payments (if any) will not exceed twelve months’ base salary.

-If unusual or special reasons are at hand in an individual case, the board reserves the possibility to deviate from these principles.
+If unusual or special reasons are at hand in an individual case, the Board of Directors reserves the possibility to deviate from these remuneration guidelines..